-Figure 3.3: The graphical appearance is changed with the switches and the sliders, such as ‘backgroundcolors’ and ‘margincolor’.
+Figure T1.3: The graphical appearance is changed with the switches and the sliders, such as ‘backgroundcolors’ and ‘margincolor’.
 An upper and lower range of activation can be selected for focusing distinct energy levels, otherwise the visualization is dynamically adopted to the maxima and minima.
 In addition, the recording electrodes are visualized on demand and their positions are selected.

-Figure 3.4 shows various sliders that enable the user to alter the wave direction in our simulations of neuronal waves.
+Fig. T1.4 shows various sliders that enable the user to alter the wave direction in our simulations of neuronal waves.
 The sliders are ordered according to how the signal is transmitted from a neuron or patch to its neighbours (e.g. rr = 1: information is transmitted to the right-right neighbours multiplied by 1; or – upright neighbour; uul – lower-lower-left neighbour).
 By modifying the settings you can verify that the waves are reacting very sensitive to changes.
 The alteration of the symmetry causes interesting phenomena with complex geometries that not only have regular pattern in space but also in time.
 Aside from the precise symmetrical information processing gentle symmetry breaking increases drastically the degrees of freedom of the simulation and offers new ways to analyse a systems behaviour facing external world information.